List of Case Closed characters: Richard Moore

-Richard Moore, known as Kogoro Mori (毛利 小五郎, Mōri Kogorō) in Japan, is Rachel's father and a private detective.
+Richard Moore, also officially known as Kogoro Mori (毛利 小五郎, Mōri Kogorō), is Rachel's father and a private detective.
 Richard gains fame due to Conan frequently sedating him and impersonating his voice to solve cases.
 He and Conan share a certain amount of rivalry.
 At times, Richard is egocentric, claiming credit for cracking cases that Conan had already solved during their time together.
 Because he appears to be tired or sleeping when solving a case, he is often referred to as "Sleeping Moore" (眠りの小五郎, Nemuri no Kogorō).
 Before becoming a private detective, he worked as a police officer under Inspector Meguire.
 He is married to Eva Kaden, a successful lawyer and childhood friend, but they have been separated for over ten years due to their constant arguing.
 He reveals that on many occasions, he still loves her and has attempted to reconcile their relationship.
 Despite his irresponsible habits of drinking, gambling, and flirting with young women, he cares deeply for his daughter and at times displays his sense of honor and strict ethics.
 He is skilled in judo.

 Not expecting Case Closed to last long, Aoyama said he did not spend much time on Moore's design and basically drew a thinner version of Captain Nakamori from his earlier manga Magic Kaito.
 After being told they looked too similar, he gave Moore a pompadour and changed the mustache.
 When they later appeared together, he made Moore the taller character.
 Aoyama made him a former police officer working as a private detective because it would be easy to set up stories.
 His Japanese name, Kogoro Mori, originates from Kogoro Akechi, a detective in Edogawa Rampo stories.

 Junior Detective League

-Conan Edogawa with the members of the Junior Detective League, as they appear in the anime.
-Clockwise from top to bottom: Mitch Tsuburaya, Amy Yoshida, George Kojima, and Anita Hailey.

-The Junior Detective League, known as the Detective Boys (少年探偵団, Shōnen Tantei-dan) in Japan, are a group of first-graders consisting of Conan Edogawa, Amy Yoshida (Japanese name: Ayumi Yoshida) Mitch Tsuburaya (Mitsuhiko Tsuburaya), George Kojima (Genta Kojima) and Anita Hailey (Ai Haibara).
+The Junior Detective League, also officially known as the Detective Boys (少年探偵団, Shōnen Tantei-dan), are a group of first-graders consisting of Conan Edogawa, Amy Yoshida (Japanese name: Ayumi Yoshida) Mitch Tsuburaya (Mitsuhiko Tsuburaya), George Kojima (Genta Kojima) and Anita Hailey (Ai Haibara).
 Dr. Agasa often chaperones the kids and assists them when a case needs to be solved.
 As a symbol of the group, each member has a badge used as a walkie-talkie and a tracer.
-Aoyama said that he created the original trio as a way to conceal Anita, and that "The big tough guy, the thin brawny guy, and the cute little girl" were basically the kids in Doraemon but with completely different personalities.
+Aoyama said that he created the original trio as a way to conceal Anita, and that "The big tough guy, the thin brawny guy, and the cute little girl" were basically the children in Doraemon but with completely different personalities.